emisu36/loanApplication/README.md

 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `loan` contains the files necessary to build the shiny app.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, ChatGPT.
-The abstract and introduction were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the auto-complete tool, ChatGPT 3.5.
+Parts of brainstorming and debugging was done with the help of ChatGPT 3.5 and the chat history is available in inputs/llms/usage.txt.